derlin/reading-stats/README.md

 ## About the code

 The code is a React App that heavily uses [Danfo.js](https://danfo.jsdata.org) to manipulate data in the form of DataFrames.
 Danfo.js is currently the best alternative to the excellent Python Pandas library.
+The plots are created using [Plotly](https://plotly.com/javascript/).

 I am using pure Javascript instead of Typescript mostly because of Danfo.js: I couldn't find good type maps.

 The most interesting folder is `src/data`:

 1. `all.json` contains one entry for each interval of time I read.
 It is a nearly exact mapping of the CSV file I export from the [Boosted](https://www.boostedproductivity.com) app (just a tiny bit of filtering and cleanup).
 2. `meta.json` contains the metadata about all the books I read.
 They are extracted from GoodReads using [goodreads-metadata-fetcher]( https://github.com/derlin/goodreads-metadata-fetcher), yet another library I developed.
 The JSON format matches the one I use in my Android App ["MyBooks"](https://github.com/derlin/mybooks-android).